Invitation Glossary for the World of Wedding Invitations

 This type of calligraphy is very high in quality.
 You can choose pretty much any ink colour, the most popular being, gold, silver, copper, black, white and blue.
 When you run your fingers over the calligraphy you can feel the slightly raised impression that the ink gives when it dries.

-A calligraphy hand addressed envelope starts at £4.50 and an invitation or menu can be anywhere around £7 – 15 per item depending upon the complexity of the design.
+A calligraphy hand addressed envelope starts at £6.00 and an invitation / menu can be anywhere around £7 – 15 per menu depending upon the complexity of the design.

 Hand Calligraphy Florals